-Description The PWC proposed After-school Program consist of: Community Service, Job Training/Employment, Mental Health Services, and Peer Counseling is a much needed support for high-risk juveniles.
-These youth are referred to the program by probation and by local school districts for expulsion, behavioral issues or school attendance problems, and those in probation court facilities.
-The majority of these children do not have access to after-school programs.
+Description The PWC proposed After-school Program consist of Community Service, Job Training/Employment, Mental Health Services, and Peer Counseling is a much-needed support for high-risk juveniles.
+Most participants do not have access to after school programs and are referred by the school district or a juvenile probation facility due to expulsion, behavioral issues and truancy.
 The program's target population is at-risk youth and young adults between the ages of 14 to 21.
-The target population has many of the following characteristics in common: parents who are incarcerated or have been; parents who are recovering from chemical dependency or are chemically dependent: experienced or witnessed domestic violence; youth who have experimented with alcohol and or drugs; little education (below grade level); involved or previously involved in gang activity; lack career goals or future goals.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 100 low and moderate income youth residing in Pittsburg Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05D - Youth Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description PWC's office is located at 2231 Railroad Avenue, Pittsburg, CA 94565.
-The youth in the program assist in various events and functions throughout the city
+The target population has many of the following characteristics in common such as parents who have been or are incarcerated; parents who are recovering from chemical dependency or are chemically dependent: experienced or witnessed domestic violence; youth who have experimented with alcohol and/or drugs; little education (below grade level); involved or previously Target Date involved in gang activity; lack career goals or future goals.
+6/30/2019 Estimate the number and type of families that will benefit from Estimated to help approximately 100 low and moderate-income youth residing in Pittsburg Performance Measures: Objective - Creating a Suitable Living Environment the proposed activities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05D - Youth Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description PWC's office is located at 2231 Railroad Avenue, Pittsburg, CA 94565.
+The youth in the program assist in various events and functions throughout the city.

-Planned Activities Everyday, 11.3 million children are left alone and unsupervised once the school bell rings.
+1 Planned Activities Every day, 11.3 million children are left alone and unsupervised once the school bell rings.
 The after-school hours are the peak time for juvenile crime and risky behaviors such as alcohol and drug use.
-(Source: afterschoolalliance.org//AA3PM_National_Report) There is a tremendous need, especially for high-risk youth in low-income neighborhoods, for programs that provide activities and support for youth during after-school hours and throughout the summer.
+(Source: afterschoolalliance.org//AA3PM_National_Report).
+There is a tremendous need, especially for high-risk youth in low-income neighborhoods, for programs that provide activities and support for youth during after-school hours and throughout the summer.
 The PWC Program employs a plan to prevent or intervene in the child's life to deter further or future involvement in the juvenile justice system.
-The PWC Program is a comprehensive education career child development, empowerment approach developed specifically for youthful offenders with an approach designed to set children on track for educational career advancement, while addressing the personal realities experiences of the child that have impeded their progress in these areas in the past.
-11 Project Name 2017-2018 Contra Costa Senior Legal Services Target Area City of Pittsburg Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Contra Costa Senior Legal Services (CCSLS) provides free legal counseling, advice, representation, and litigation services to low and moderate income seniors in connection with their housing, income maintenance, consumer and individual rights, and other elder law issues.
-Target Date 6/30/2018
+The PWC program is designed to assist youth in finding a career path by teaching self-empowerment and providing resources.
+10 Project Name 2018-2019 Contra Costa Senior Legal Services Target Area City of Pittsburg Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description Contra Costa Senior Legal Services (CCSLS) provides free legal counseling, advice, representation, and litigation services to low and moderate-income seniors in connection with their housing, income maintenance, consumer and individual rights, and other elder law issues.
+Target Date 6/30/2019